c3lang/c3docs-old/docs/attributes.md

 This attribute sets the minimum alignment for a field or a variable.

+### `@benchmark` (fn)

+Marks the function as a benchmark function.
+Will be added to the list of benchmark functions when the benchmarks are run, otherwise the function will not be included in the compilation.

 ### `@bigendian` (bitstruct)

 Lays out the bits as if the data was stored in a big endian type, regardless of host system endianness.